-- MLT peers and SMLT client devices can be both network switches and a type of server or workstation that supports link bundling through IEEE 802.3ad. - Single link and multilink trunk solutions support dual-home connectivity for attached devices, so that you can build dual-home server farm solutions.
+- MLT peers and SMLT client devices can be both network switches and a type of server or workstation that supports link bundling through IEEE 802.3ad. - Single link and multilink trunk solutions support dual-home connectivity for more than 350 attached devices, so that you can build dual-home server farm solutions.